pyOpenSci/software-peer-review/our-process/policies.md

 ## Submitting your package for review in other venues

-If you are considering submitting your package to a scientific journal, we encourage you to **submit to the journal first**.
+If you are considering submitting your package to a software Journal, you may want to submit to us first because our review may result in significant updates to your package.
+If you are considering submitting your package to a scientific journal which focuses on the methods, then we encourage you to
+**submit to the journal first**.
 A package that has already gone through a rigorous journal review typically has a longer development history, more established use cases, and has already undergone deeper scientific and methodological scrutiny than pyOpenSci alone can provide.